andersonlthome/node-server-nft-fiat/README.md

 ## NFT Marketplace with FIAT - NodeJS | Web3Auth | MercadoPagoAPI | Prisma | Swagger | Thirdweb ERC-721

-The goal of this project is to create a backend for a marketplace that allows users to buy NFTs (non-fungible tokens) using their fiat currency, such as a credit card or pix with MercadoPago API.
+The goal of this project is to create a backend for a marketplace that allows users to buy NFTs (non-fungible tokens) using their fiat currency, with credit card or pix using MercadoPago API.
 The marketplace utilizes web3auth for user authentication, allowing users to login with their social account or blockchain wallet.

 The project is built using Node.js and Typescript, with Swagger for API documentation and Prisma as the ORM to connect to the Postgres database.
 The Thirdweb ERC-721 contract is used for the NFT transactions.